Lyxn/linprog/README.md

 s.t.
 A * x + s = b,
      x, s >= 0
 ```
-if the minimum value is zero, then the problem is feasible.
+If the optimum value is zero, then the problem is feasible.

 ### Algorithm